 What is the best balance between “restorative exercises” like yoga and high-intensity interval exercise?

-I’ve read about benefits of each, but am not sure what to conclude!
+I’ve read about the benefits of each, but I am not sure what to conclude!

 Strength training and high-intensity cardio are ideal for addressing the metabolic aspects of PCOS.
 Ideally, you should balance out these intense workouts with activities that stimulate your parasympathetic nervous system.
 The parasympathetic nervous system is the division of your nervous system that shuts down your “fight or flight” responses to stress and allows you to rest and recover.
 Walking, gentle yoga and Tai Chi are just a few forms of exercise that fall into this category.
 I recommend doing 1-3 restorative exercise sessions a week on days when you do not workout.